 - 2 cloves garlic minced

-- 15 oz can of chickpeas * no need to rinse
+- 15 oz can of chickpeas no need to rinse; see note 1

-Add the chickpeas, blend for 1 minute on low, gradually adding in 1-2 tablespoons extra liquid reserved from the can of chickpeas through the shoot in the food processor lid.
+- Add the chickpeas, then blend for 1 minute on low, gradually adding in 1-2 tablespoons of extra liquid reserved from the can of chickpeas through the chute in the food processor lid.